Issues with WSUS 3.0 Services

 Locate the service (click Start, point to Administrative Tools, click Services, and then look for the service).

 Verify that the service is running.
-Click Start if it is stopped or Restart to refresh the service if it is running.
+Click Start if it is stopped or Restart to refresh the service.

-Use the following procedure to reset Internet Information Services (IIS) if you suspect that there are problems with web services.
+You should reset IIS if you suspect that there are problems with Web services.

-The SQL Server service must be running for all the services except the self-update service.
-If any of the log files indicate SQL Server connection problems, check the SQL Server service first.
-To access the SQL Server service, click the Start button, point to Administrative Tools, click Services, and then look for one of the following:
+The SQL service must be running for all the services except the self-update service.
+If any of the log files indicate SQL connection problems, check the SQL service first.
+To access the SQL service, click the Start button, point to Administrative Tools, click Services, and then look for one of the following:

-MSSQLSERVER (if you are using Windows Internal Database, or if you are using SQL Server and you are using the default instance name ).
+MSSQLSERVER (if you are using Windows Internal Database, or if you are using SQL Server and are using the default instance name for the instance name).

-MSSQL$WSUS (if you are using a SQL Server database and you have named your database instance "WSUS").
+MSSQL$WSUS (if you are using a SQL Server database and have named your database instance "WSUS").

 Right-click the service, and then click Start if the service is not running or Restart to refresh the service if it is running.

-Incorrectly set permissions in web service directories can cause problems for WSUS web services.
-WSUS setup will create these directories and set the access rights correctly, but subsequent developments, such as the installation of applications or the operation of security software, may have reduced the permissions.
-For more information about the web service directories and the correct access rights for them, see Permissions on WSUS Directories and Registry Keys.
+Incorrectly set permissions on Web service directories can cause problems for WSUS Web services.
+WSUS setup will create these directories and set the access rights correctly, but subsequent developments, such as the installation of different applications or the operation of security software, may have reduced the permissions.
+See Appendix D: Permissions on WSUS Directories and Registry Keys for more information about the different Web service directories and the correct access rights for them.

-IIS must be configured correctly for WSUS web services.
-WSUS setup will configure its web services correctly, but subsequently adding new web services or reconfiguring the default web site (if the default site is used by WSUS) may cause the configuration to change.
-For an explanation of how to check the IIS configuration, in addition to the correct settings for the web services and the WWW web service, see IIS Settings for WSUS 3.0 SP2 Web Services.
+IIS must be configured correctly for WSUS Web services.
+WSUS setup will configure its Web services correctly, but the subsequent addition of new Web services or reconfiguration of the default Web site (if the default site is used by WSUS) may cause the configuration to change.
+See Appendix C: IIS Settings for Web Services for an explanation of how to check IIS configuration, as well as the correct settings on each of the Web services and for the WWW web service.